Mikeeegxj/elibrary-frontend/user_stories/AddResource.md

 ## Description:

-The webpage where user can signup account and after signing up, verification mail will be sent to user email and user clicks the attached link to verify the account
+The webpage where admin user can add new resources (books and articles) via Django Admin Dashboard

 ## Tasks

 Front-end:

-1. Task 1: Add User Input field to fill user information
-2. Task 2: Display Signup Button
-3. Task 3: Ensure only the correct format can be inputed like email field.
+- None

 Back-end:

-1. Task 1: Implement API to handle create account request from front-end.
-2. Task 2: Implement Token function and email sending function to send verfication email
-3. Task 3: Implement API to verifty email using token.
+- Task 1: Create Resource Model in Django to store and manage book data
+- Task 2: Implement an inferface in Django admin dashboard for admin user to add Resources (books and articles)

 # UI Design: